Berlin Trilogy: 1977: "Heroes"

 As the second release of the Berlin Trilogy, "Heroes" (1977) expands on the material found on Low.
 Like its predecessor, it delves into art rock and experimental rock, while continuing Bowie's work in the electronic and ambient genres.
 The songs emphasise tone and atmosphere rather than guitar-based rock.
 However, they have been described as more positive in both tone and atmosphere than the songs on Low.
 Visconti would describe the album as "a very positive version of Low".
 It follows the same structure as its predecessor, with side one featuring more conventional tracks and side two featuring mostly instrumental tracks.

 "Heroes" was the only instalment of the Berlin Trilogy recorded entirely in Berlin.
 Most of the same personnel on Low returned to record, with the addition of Bowie on piano, and guitarist Robert Fripp, formerly of the band King Crimson, who Bowie recruited at Eno's suggestion.
 On his arrival at the studio, Fripp sat down and recorded lead guitar parts for tracks he had never heard before.
 He received little guidance from Bowie, who had yet to write lyrics or melodies.
 Fripp completed his guitar parts in three days.
-Bowie was in a much healthier state of mind during the sessions compared to those for Low.
+Bowie was in a much healthier state of mind during these sessions than during those for Low.
 He and Visconti frequently travelled around Berlin.
 While there, Bowie began exploring other art forms and visiting galleries in Geneva and the Brücke Museum, becoming in Sandford's words: "a prolific producer and collector of contemporary art ...
 Not only did he become a well-known patron of expressionist art, locked in Clos des Mésanges he began an intensive self-improvement course in classical music and literature, and started work on an autobiography."

 Eno played a greater role on "Heroes" than he had on Low.
 He is credited as co-author on four of the ten songs, leading biographer Thomas Jerome Seabrook to call this album the "truer" collaboration.
 Eno acted as "assistant director" for Bowie, giving feedback to the musicians and suggesting new and unusual ways to approach the tracks.
 One way was using Eno's Oblique Strategies cards.
 According to O'Leary, these cards were "part-fortune cookie, part-Monopoly 'Chance' cards", intended to spark creative ideas.
 Bowie improvised lyrics while standing at the microphone, after seeing Pop do so for The Idiot.

 "Heroes" was released in October 1977 in the wake of the punk rock movement.
 RCA marketed the album with the slogan, "There's Old Wave.
 There's New Wave.
 And there's David Bowie ...".
 Like Low, "Heroes" was commercially successful—more so in the UK than in the US.
 Bowie promoted "Heroes" extensively, conducting numerous interviews and performing on various television programmes, including Marc, Bing Crosby's Merrie Olde Christmas, and Top of the Pops.